-- the opening of analysis work files: these shall be opened at Europol's initiative or at the request of the Member States supplying the data; - the retrieval of data: only participants of the analysis group may retrieve data from the file; - the transmission of data or information held in analysis work files to a Member State: the transmission of data to a Member State or third party is recorded in the file concerned and shall be subject to regular controls by Europol; - the control procedures: in order to meet the data security requirements when processing data; - the use and storage of analysis data and analysis results: all personal data and analysis results transmitted from an analysis work file may only be used in accordance with the purpose of the file or for the purposes of preventing and combating other serious forms of crime.
+- the opening of analysis work files: these shall be opened at Europol's initiative or at the request of the Member States supplying the data; - the retrieval of data: the retrieval of data by participants of the analysis project shall only be granted after they have been accredited by Europol and following a training on their specific obligations under the Europol legal framework; - the transmission of data or information held in analysis work files to a Member State: the transmission of data to a Member State or third party is recorded in the file concerned and shall be subject to regular controls by Europol; - the control procedures: in order to meet the data security requirements when processing data; - the use and storage of analysis data and analysis results: all personal data and analysis results transmitted from an analysis work file may only be used in accordance with the purpose of the file or for the purposes of preventing and combating other serious forms of crime.
 After an analysis work file is closed, all data contained in that file shall be stored by Europol in a separate file, which shall only be accessible for the purposes of internal or external control; - the combination of files: where it becomes apparent that information contained in an analysis work file may also be relevant for different analysis work files; - the use of new technical means for the processing of data for the purpose of analysis (these may be introduced only if all reasonable measures for ensuring that their use is consistent with the rules on the protection of personal data applicable to Europol have been adopted).